schloerke/gqlr/README.md

 * [ghql](https://github.com/ropensci/ghql)
     * General purpose GraphQL client
     * The `ghql` client could be used to submit requests to `gqlr` server to be executed

+## Code of Conduct

+Please note that the gqlr project is released with a [Contributor Code of Conduct](http://schloerke.com/gqlr/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.